aivascu/ndddsample/readme.md

 	1. Execute _run_RegisterApp.bat_ to run RegisterApp.
 The following services are run automatically:
 		- _build\NDDDSample.Interfaces.HandlingService.Host\NDDDSample.Interfaces.HandlingService.Host.exe_ the application RegisterApp is started

-#More Details
+## More Details

-The last version of the project and details can be found on project's home page: ~~http://code.google.com/p/ndddsample/~~.
+The last (original) version of the project and details can be found on project's home page: https://code.google.com/archive/p/ndddsample/.

 **Note:** The SVN repository on Google Code will be discontinued shortly due to the termination of the Google Code project.
 The current repository represents the final state in which the original repository has been left in.

-#License
+## License

 - The **NDDDSample** is the property of Artur Trosin and the project's contributors.
 - The project is lincensed under the [MIT Licence](http://opensource.org/licenses/MIT).